Ucross Foundation

-The Ucross Foundation, located in Ucross, Wyoming, is a nonprofit organization that operates an internationally known retreat for visual artists, writers, composers, and choreographers working in all creative disciplines.
+The Ucross Foundation, located in Ucross, Wyoming, is a nonprofit organization that operates a retreat for visual artists, writers, composers, and choreographers working in all creative disciplines.

 History

 Founded in 1981 by Raymond Plank, Ucross is located on a 20,000-acre working cattle ranch in northeastern Wyoming.
 The Big Red Ranch Complex, which includes the Foundation’s main offices and a renovated barn that houses a public art gallery, was built in 1882 and is listed on the National Register of Historic Places.
 The name Ucross comes from the original brand of the Pratt and Ferris Cattle Company in the 1880s, which operated a large ranching concern with Big Red as its headquarters.
 Along with James Pratt and Cornelius Ferris, one of the early partners in the ranch was Marshall Field.
+The cattle brand for Pratt and Ferris Cattle Company had a U with a cross beneath.

-Residency and outreach
+Residency, gallery, and outreach

 The Foundation provides living accommodations, studio space, uninterrupted time in the High Plains landscape to competitively selected individuals, for two to six weeks.
 Up to ten individuals are in residence at any one time.
-The Foundation has four writing studios, four visual arts studios, and two composing studios and a choreography studio.
-Approximately ninety-five individuals are supported annually.
+The Foundation has four writing studios, four visual arts studios, and two composing studios and the Lauren Anderson Dance Studio, named for the first Black principal dancer for a major ballet company, in the Koehler Performing Arts Center.
+Approximately 115 individuals are supported annually.